yanglab-emory/yanglab-emory.github.io/index.md

 [Emory University School of Medicine](https://med.emory.edu/index.html)

 ### Research
 We are interested in developing methods and tools to integrate multi-omics (genetic, transcriptomic, epigenetic, proteomic, and metabolomic) data for studying complex human diseases, such as Alzheimer's Disease.
 We use Bayesian statistic methods and machine learning methods with efficient computational algorithms.
+We also work on applied next-generation sequencing analysis with Whole Genomce Sequencing, RNA Sequencing, and ChIP Sequencing data.
 Programing languages we use include R, C++, Python, etc.

 ### Lab Members

 - Postdoctoral Fellow

 -- Justin Luningham, PhD

 - Research Specialist